| Safe Haskell | None |

 In order to put recipes producing different bean types into a container, we need to hide each recipe's bean type.
 This wrapper allows that.

-:: forall {recipelike} {m :: Type -> Type} bean.
+| :: forall {recipelike} {m :: Type -> Type} bean.
 (ToRecipe recipelike, Typeable bean, HasCallStack) | |

-=> recipelike m bean | A |
+| => recipelike m bean | A |

--> SomeRecipe m |
+| -> SomeRecipe m |

-Useful in combination with fromRecipeList
+Useful in combination with fromRecipeList.

 withRecipe :: forall {m :: Type -> Type} r. (forall bean.
 Typeable bean => Recipe m bean -> r) -> SomeRecipe m -> r Source #

-Access the Recipe
+Access the Recipe inside a SomeRecipe.

 getRecipeCallStack :: forall (m :: Type -> Type).
 SomeRecipe m -> CallStack Source #

-For debugging purposes, SomeRecipe
+For debugging purposes, SomeRecipes remember the CallStack

 of when they were created.